vvildfire/initpoly-3.6.7/README.md

 This patch allows one to select a non-default form when starting the game, with all the benefits and drawbacks that comes with.
 This form does not time out; rather, it becomes your new base form.

 You can also 'grow up', e.g. baby dragon -> dragon, or kitten -> housecat.
 This works both on your true form and a polymorphed form, and even both at once.
+In versions prior to 3.6.7 this is bugged and only activates when level-drained, e.g. by the touch of a wraith.

 You can, of course, still polyself into another form later in the game.
 For silver-hating forms and forms without hands, doing so is necessary to complete the game.